 SBA 504 Loan

-Small Business Administration backed loans provide small business owners with more financing opportunities through higher leverage, flexible underwriting and lower down payment requirements.
-Nova Commercial Loans provides a first mortgage for 50% of project costs and the SBA provides a second mortgage for 30-40% of project costs.
+Small Business Administration backed commercial loans provide small business owners with more financing opportunities through higher leverage, flexible underwriting and lower down payment requirements.
+NOVA Commercial Loans provides a first mortgage for 50% of project costs and the SBA provides a second mortgage for 30-40% of project costs.

 What Businesses The program is intended for small and medium-sized businesses.
 Large businesses, those with a net worth of more than $7.5 million or an average income, after taxes, of more than $2.5 million for the last two years, may be too big to access the program.